n3rdopolis/rebeccablackos/README.txt

             wlmdebug: Force more sysrq trigger options to be availible, then the more secure default.
 Allow the option for a graphical login terminal to be started on the wayland login manager's display.
 This option is not settable from rbos-failedboot as it's for more advanced users
 	    wlmdebuginsecure: This option is the same as wlmdebug, except the diagostic terminal is a root terminal, instead of a login terminal

+      When installed, and you are unable to use a UI, you can use the commands:
+	    rbos-force-framebuffer: Wizard for setting wlmforcefbdev option to the kernel commandline with grub
+	    rbos-force-softwarerendering: Wizard for setting wlmforceswrender option to the kernel commandline with grub
+	    rbos-force-vblankoff: Wizard for setting wlmforcevblankoff option to the kernel commandline with grub

 BUILDING:
      Building your own ISO is simple.
 Simply download the SVN by ensuring subversion is installed, and running the command: